 Planting onion sets

-Plant sets in late February or March where they are to mature.
-Push into the soil, leaving a gap of 10cm (4in) between each set and 20cm (8in) between rows.
+Plant sets from mid-March to mid-April where they are to mature.
+Carefully push them into well-prepared soil or plant with a trowel, so that the tip is just showing, leaving a gap of 10cm (4in) between each set and 20cm (8in) between rows.

 Sowing onion seed

-When the soil is warm enough (March or April) take out a shallow drill 1cm deep (a drill is a shallow trench that you plant seed in).
+When the soil is warm enough in spring (usually March or April) take out a shallow drill 1cm (1/2in) deep (a drill is a shallow trench that you sow seed in).
 Sow the seeds thinly and then cover with fine soil and water in.

 Planting garlic cloves

 Salad onions don’t normally need thinning, just pull and eat.
-Onions grown from seed need space to expand so pull out overcrowded seedlings to leave 10cm (4in) between each plant.
+Bulbing onions grown from seed need space to expand, so carefully pull out overcrowded seedlings to leave 10cm (4in) between each plant.

-Keep weeds under control and water only when the weather is really dry.
-Keep weeds under control throughout the growing season.
+Keep weeds under control throughout the growing season and water only when the weather is really dry.

-When the foliage start to turn yellow in August/September, lift the bulbs and dry for 7 to 21 days under cover.
+When the foliage start to turn yellow in late summer for autumn-planted onions or August/September, carefully lift the bulbs and dry for 7 to 21 days under cover.
 Use bulbs/cloves first that are soft, damaged, spotted or have thick necks.
 The rest can be stored in an airy place in net bags, tights or tied to cord to make an onion rope.